Frozen & Fun Dog Treats for Hot Summer Days

 Once you gather some healthy treat ingredients and clear out space in the freezer, the possibilities are almost endless.
-Investing in some silicone ice cube trays and ice lolly moulds allows you to change the size and design of your frozen treats.
-They can be filled with a variety of fruits, yoghurt, mashed dog food or peanut butter that you can combine in your blender with a little water.
+Investing in some silicone ice cube trays and ice pop moulds allows you to change the size and design of your frozen treats.
+Both can be filled with a variety of fruits, yoghurt, mashed dog food or peanut butter that you can combine in your blender with a little water.
 Always ask your veterinarian before trying a new treat recipe, and make sure treats make up no more than about 10 percent of your dog's daily food.

 Some low sodium or salt free chicken, beef or vegetable broth frozen in ice cubes makes a great treat that's fun to chase across the floor.
 You can even put some of these tasty cubes in water or dry food to encourage your dog to drink more.

 Mashed bananas mixed with a little bit of yogurt can become frozen banana snacks when spooned into an ice cube tray.
 For even more fun, place the banana cube inside a treat holder toy and watch that tail wag away as your pet licks and chews their way to a refreshing snack.

 Cooling Down Too Fast?

 When cooling down your dog, there are a few things you need to keep in mind.
 The AKC recommends giving only small amounts of water at a time after a dog has exerted a lot of energy to avoid consuming too much at a time, which can in some cases be regurgitated back up.
 The best thing you can do is to provide a cool environment inside the house or shaded area to allow your dog to rest after exertion on a hot day.